I

 My

-1978 Cobra II, apparently, was “too flashy,” for a “preacher
+1978 Cobra II, apparently, was “too flashy” for a “preacher

-boy” – according to some wagging tongues, who bellowed their
+boy,” according to some wagging tongues, who bellowed their

 To

-required, until I formulated my current, for decades now, attitude: I
+by until I formulated my current attitude: I speak my mind.
+If I'm

-speak my mind.
-If I'm wrong, I will apologize.
-If I am right, I will
+wrong, I will apologize.
+If I am right, I will stand my ground.
+Don't

-stand my ground.
-Don't try to intimidate or pressure me!
-I will not
+try to intimidate or pressure me!
+I will not back down, when I know

-back down, when I know that I am right!
-I have lived and learned, to
+that I am right!
+I have lived and learned to stand solidly when right

-stand solidly, when right, and to laugh at “negative peer
+and to laugh at “negative peer pressure!”
+It's the stubborn Irish

-pressure!”
-It's the stubborn Irish spirit in me!
+spirit in me!

 I

-it looked like the above image.
+looked like the above image.
 It was black and had a four-speed,

 The

-Church of Christ, in my hometown, was between full-time preachers.
+Church of Christ in my hometown was between full-time preachers.
 I

-earned income, by preaching for them, in the summer of 1984.
+earned income by preaching for them in the summer of 1984.
 That's

 when I met Mrs. Appalachian Irishman and her family!
 Her paternal

 Tennessee, for the visitation and funeral.
-I met my future wife,
+I met my future wife

 during the Saturday evening funeral visitation.